Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 Q1: Is 50% the realistic premium for every practice?
 No. The 50% figure is the average across TUSK clients, and the range is wide.
 Practices with strong fundamentals and multiple qualified bidders see larger premiums.
 Practices with structural disqualifiers see smaller premiums or none at all.
 The average is informative for planning, not predictive for any individual practice.

 Q2: How long does a marketed process take?
 A typical marketed process runs 6 to 12 months from advisor engagement to transaction close.
-Rushed processes compressed under four months sacrifice bidder participation, since DSO platforms and private buyers require time to underwrite.
+Rushed processes compressed under four months sacrifice bidder participation; DSO platforms and private buyers require time to underwrite.
 Compressed timelines correlate with compressed premiums in broker observations across 2024 to 2026.

 Q4: Can an owner run a marketed process without a broker?
 Possible but rare.
 Prospectus preparation, qualified-bidder solicitation, and structured negotiation amount to full-time work over 6 to 12 months.
 Owner-run processes reach fewer bidders, surface less competition, and capture a smaller premium.
 The cost-benefit calculation usually favors advisor engagement when fundamentals support it.